skypilot-org/skypilot/llm/vllm/README.md

 ## Serve a model with vLLM by yourself with SkyPilot

-1. Start the serving the LlaMA-66B model on 8 A100 GPUs:
+1. Start the serving the LLaMA-66B model on 8 A100 GPUs:
 ```bash
 sky launch -c vllm-serve -s serve.yaml
 ```
 2. Check the output of the command.
 There will be a sharable gradio link (like the last line of the following).
-Open it in your browser to chat with LlaMA.
+Open it in your browser to chat with LLaMA.
 ```
 (task, pid=7431) Running on public URL: https://a8531352b74d74c7d2.gradio.live
 ```